How to choose between MBA vs. graduate certificate programs

 While both MBAs and business certificate programs have their advantages and disadvantages, choosing the right path comes down to your career goals.

-To build skills for business management or other careers in business, you must think carefully about your career development plan, your free time and what you hope to achieve through education.
+To build skills for business management opens in new window or other careers in business, you must think carefully about your career development plan opens in new window, your free time and what you hope to achieve through education.
 Deciding between an MBA or a business certificate is much easier after you’ve considered these important questions:

 • What do your career goals look like, both in the short and long term?
 Look at the required skills and credentials for the position you want in the future, and research which degree or certificate program can help prepare you.